brannm/academic-kickstart/content/home/experience.md

   location = ""
   date_start = "2019-09-01"
   date_end = ""
-  description = """MIndividual weekly tutoring of first, second, and third year students on pre-clinical curriculum and clinical skills
+  description = """* MIndividual weekly tutoring of first, second, and third year students on pre-clinical curriculum and clinical skills
-Creating a review lecture on antibiotic mechanisms and utility
+* Creating a review lecture on antibiotic mechanisms and utility
 """
 +++